nanlabs/terraform-aws-modules/modules/aws-bastion/README.md

-# Bastion Host Terraform Module
+# AWS Bastion Host Module

-Terraform module to bootstrap a bastion host in AWS using EC2.
+Terraform module that creates a secure, hardened bastion host in AWS using EC2 with Systems Manager Session Manager integration, VPC endpoints, and zero-trust network access.

+## Why This Module Exists

+This is a **custom implementation** (not a wrapper) that provides a complete secure bastion host solution with several key advantages:

+- **🔒 Zero Trust Security**: No inbound ports exposed, no SSH keys to manage, no public IP required
+- **🌐 VPC Endpoints Integration**: Uses SSM, EC2, and EC2 Instance Connect VPC endpoints for secure communication
+- **🛡️ Hardened Security**: Follows AWS security best practices with least privilege IAM roles and encrypted storage
+- **📊 Session Logging**: All sessions are logged through CloudWatch for compliance and auditing
+- **⚙️ Automated Configuration**: Cloud-init script for automated instance setup and configuration
+- **🔧 Enterprise Ready**: Production-grade security controls suitable for enterprise environments

 ## Summary